Social media as a news source: Implications of using social media as a news source

 The spread of fake news has become a complex challenge for social media platforms to mediate.
 False information is being spread by individual social media users and companies and organizations who use social media to communicate with their audience.
 Approximately 23% of social media users have reported that they have spread fake news, and fake news spreads faster than true news on social media, primarily because people share it amongst others.
+One study on Twitter users found that fake news can spread up to ten times further than true news and another study on Twitter users found that 80% of fake news is spread by less than 0.1% of users.
 In today's day and age, almost 62% of adults get their news from social media platforms and that number is increasing.
 There are two distinctions between news found on social media and traditional journalism.
 The first is that any user can create news on social media, regardless if it is fake or real.
 Then others are able to share it and spread that information to others rapidly.
 The second distinction is that the majority of social media platforms present news feeds to their users.
 The feeds consist of a mix of news from friends, followers, sources based on past activities or interactions and from advertisers who pay to have their content on users' feeds.

-Social media platforms such as Facebook, Instagram, and Twitter have begun implementing fact-checking tools to ensure that the shared content is accurate and factual.
-However, this moderated news is not always done promptly and can take several days before being reviewed.
-According to a study published in the article "Understanding Patterns of Covid Infodemic: A Systematic and Pragmatic Approach to Curb Fake News," the author states that "based on the analysis of 225 pieces of fake news identified by fact-checking tools, Brennen, Simon, Howard, and Nielsen (2020) indicated that 20% of them were shared by politicians, celebrities, and other public figures".
-With so much of this false information being shared by trusted politicians and honourable authorities such as doctors, there becomes a stress factor for users to decide who is trustworthy.
+In 2017, Facebook gave its new emoji reactions five times the weight in its algorithms as its like button, which data scientists at the company in 2019 confirmed had disproportionately boosted toxicity, misinformation and low-quality news.